linux-wireless/docs/source/en/developers/documentation/ieee80211/power-savings.rst

 and to transmit them later to the station when the AP knows the station will listen.
 When a station is in power save mode, it turns off its transmitter and receiver to preserve energy.
-It takes less power for a station to turn its receiver on to listen to frames than to turn it its transmitter on to transmit frames.
+It takes less power for a station to turn its receiver on to listen for frames than to turn its transmitter on to transmit frames.
 For this reason, it's more power-efficient for an AP to inform a station if it has buffered frames present on the AP than to have the station poll the AP querying if